Silence2107/Rotochemical-heating-manager/README.md

 ### ROOT support

 The toolset heavily relies on ROOT framework for graphics.
 Wherever possible, we decouple the dependence on ROOT, however recentest code is not guaranteed to compile without it.
-To disable the compiler's attempts to compile against ROOT, comment the EXTRALIBS variable within the Makefile.
+In case you do not have a system-wide installation, you can still run make on the scripts that do not depend on ROOT.